Here are some of the best ways to heat up a hot tub faster:

 If you intend to use this technique, don’t just run a hose from your hot water heater.
 You don’t want water at 130⁰ running through your pipes!

-But if you can attach a hose to a kitchen faucet and run warm-ish water through it to the hot tub, you’ll save hours in heating time.
+But if you can attach a hose to a kitchen faucet and run warm-ish water through it to the hot tub, you’ll save hours in your hot tub heating.

 So, my recent weird project in our cold Utah winters has been to build a stock tank hot tub!
 It uses a stock tank and a portable camping water heater to get nice and toasty.
 It’s 27 degrees right now but I’m toasty in the 100 degree tub 😎. pic.twitter.com/bqeeo8scVb